Attention NAE Members

 If you wish to change your credentials, please go to the NAE website and reset your username and password.

-The 2022 EU-US Frontiers of Engineering symposium will be held October 20-22 in Bled, Slovenia.
-Sixty of the most promising early career engineers from the US and EU will meet for an intensive 2-1/2 day symposium to discuss cutting-edge developments in four topic areas: Supply Chain/Logistics; Post Lithium-Ion Batteries; Zero-Carbon Buildings; Prosthestics and AI.
+The 2022 EU-US Frontiers of Engineering symposium was held October 19-22 in Bled, Slovenia.
+Sixty of the most promising early career engineers from the US and EU met for an intensive 2-1/2 day symposium to discuss cutting-edge developments in four topic areas: Prosthestics and AI; Supply Chain/Logistics; Post Lithium-Ion Batteries; and Zero-Carbon Buildings.
 The event facilitates international and cross-disciplinary research collaboration, promotes the transfer of new techniques and approaches across disparate engineering fields, and encourages the creation of a transatlantic network of world-class engineers.

 LIST OF SESSIONS